PhantoomDev/bt3-re/readme.md

 ## Current Status
 - Reverse engineering: In Progress
 - Code injection research: Not Started
-- Dolphin modification: Planning Phase
+- Dolphin modification: In Progress
 - Netplay implementation: Not Started

+## Future consideration
+- Training mode through the use of code injection

 ## Contributing
 Contributions are welcome!
 Please feel free to submit pull requests or open issues for discussion.